30 Things Your Dog Wishes You Knew

 I get confused when you change up the rules all the time

 You get excited when I jump on you, but when I jump on a random stranger on our walk, you get angry.
 Who can I jump on?
 And am I allowed on the couch or no?
 Please make up your mind; I just want to make you happy.
+Check out these new gadgets for your dog.

 Take me to the vet every year…I can’t tell you when I’m not feeling well